 Category 5 is the state’s Section 303(d) list of impaired waters

-Iowa’s 2018 Section 303(d) list (Category 5 of the Integrated Report) is the ninth such list to be developed under Iowa's Credible Data Law.
+The Section 303(d) list (Category 5 of the Integrated Report) is developed under Iowa's Credible Data Law.
 This law, passed by the Iowa Legislature in 2000, requires that listing decisions be based on scientifically valid chemical, physical, or biological data collected under a scientifically accepted sampling and analysis plan, including quality control and quality assurance procedures.
 The Department believes this “ credible data” law has been implemented in conjunction with the federal listing requirements such that all readily available and existing water quality related data and information have been used for list development.

 As provided for in Iowa's credible data law, the Department is to maintain a separate list of waters that require further investigative monitoring.
 As specified in the credible data law, this list is not part of the Section 303(d) process in Iowa and includes waterbody segments where limited information suggests, but does not credibly demonstrate, that a water quality impairment exists.
 If the results of further investigative monitoring demonstrate, with data of sufficient quality and quantity, that a water quality impairment exists, the affected waterbody segment can be added to Iowa's Section 303(d) list.
-Iowa’s draft 2018 list of waters in need of further investigation contains 470 waterbodies with 523 potential impairments.